Replacement · Fundamentals

 Replace a combat-sports mouthguard every 3–9 months.
 Replace a contact-sports mouthguard every 6–12 months.
 Replace a night-guard every 12–24 months.
 Replace any guard sooner if you see visible wear, chips, loss of shape, or the fit starts feeling loose.
 Kids and teenagers who are still growing may need a new guard every 6 months regardless of how the existing one looks.

-Replacement by sport
+Replacement intervals by sport

 • Combat sports (MMA, boxing, Muay Thai, kickboxing): 3–9 months.
 Heavy strike exposure tears down the outer layers of even multi-layer EVA.
 Replace sooner if you train 5+ times per week or compete frequently.
+For sport-specific guidance see the combat sports mouthguard guide.

 • Contact sports (rugby, hockey, lacrosse, basketball, BJJ): 6–12 months.
 Less strike-heavy than combat, but chewing and clenching during hard play still wears the material.